Updated Winter Finch Forecast for 2022-23

 Most winters, birders in the United States can expect to see the typical feathered visitors: northern cardinals, chickadees, titmice, woodpeckers, etc. But occasionally, a sudden surge of unexpected birds can wander outside their typical winter range.
 They migrate further south than they normally would.
 This is called an irruption.
 These irruptions can be difficult to predict ahead of time.
 The reasons behind these surprising, sporadic migrations aren’t straightforward.
 (Researchers have found the causes vary from species to species.)

 Tyler makes it clear that these are just predictions.
-But plenty of birders rely on his winter finch forecast to get a more accurate sense of what species to expect to see in winter.
-In addition to finches, he also offers predictions on the movement of red-breasted nuthatches, bohemian waxwings and blue jays.
+But plenty of birders rely on his winter finch forecast to get a more accurate sense of what birds to look for in winter.